ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/rendering_objects.md

-Rendering objects in html views
+Rendering objects in HTML views
 ===============================

 Of course you want to make your pages dynamic.

 It is simple to do so.
-The Freemarker engine takes any Map and you can access its member inside the view.
+The Freemarker engine takes any Map and you can access its members inside the view.

 <pre class="prettyprint">
 public Result userDashboard(